SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/create.md

 ---
 uid: help-en-quote-create
 title: Create a quote
-description: Creating and sending quotes in SuperOffice CRM is a quick and effective way to push your sale towards completion.
-In this how-to guide you will learn how to create a quote, add and edit a product inside the quote and how to send a quote.
+description: In this how-to guide you will learn how to create a quote, add and edit a product inside the quote and how to send a quote.
 author: SuperOffice RnD
 so.date: 02.16.2023
 keywords: quote